GoogleCloudPlatform/rcloadenv/ruby/README.md

     gem install rcloadenv

-Alternately, include "rcloadenv" in your bundle.
+Alternately, include "rcloadenv" in your application's Gemfile.

 You may then invoke the "rcloadenv" binary.
 You must pass the name of the runtime config resource, and then the command to execute.
-For example:
+For example, if the gem is present in the bundle for your Rails app, you can execute:

     bundle exec rcloadenv my-config -- bin/rails s